LilaKelland/LilaKelland/README.md

 ### Hi there and welcome to my github page!

-I’m new data scientist - recently completing the Data Science Bootcamp at Lighthouse Labs.
+I’m new data scientist - having recently completing the Data Science Bootcamp at Lighthouse Labs.

 I love working with data and playing with code to solve problems no matter the size.
 I learned the fundamentals of software development through projects that smooth small anoyances in daily life.